mahshidbahira/time-wise/docs/reference/Duration/index.md

 The `Duration` immutable class represents a duration of time broken down into days, hours, minutes, seconds, and milliseconds.
-It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of durations.
+It provides a variety of methods for creation, formatting, comparison, calculation, and conversion of duration instances.

 ::: tip
 All instances of `Duration` are **immutable**!